Fortnite

-Save the World is available for macOS, PlayStation 4, Windows, and Xbox One, while Battle Royale and Creative were released for all those platforms as well as Android and iOS devices (Note: The iOS and Android clients of Fortnite Battle Royale were removed by Apple and Google respectively on August 13, 2020 as Epic had changed how one could buy V-bucks with the client, leading Epic to file a lawsuit against Apple.
+Save the World is available for macOS, PlayStation 4, Windows, and Xbox One, while Battle Royale and Creative were released for all those platforms as well as Android and iOS devices (Note: The iOS and Android clients of Fortnite Battle Royale were removed by Apple and Google respectively on August 13, 2020, as Epic had changed how one could buy V-bucks with the client, leading Epic to file a lawsuit against Apple.
 In subsequent actions, the courts ruled in April 2025 that Apple cannot block third-party storefronts or take fees from them, and Epic said that they plan to bring Fortnite back to iOS shortly after this ruling.
-It was returned to the U. S. storefront on May 20, 2025.
-The iOS version returned for European users via the Epic Game Store following its launch in Europe on August 16, 2024 and it will be available in Brazil in July 2025 and in Japan and the United Kingdom, it is planned for launch in 2025 as well.
+It was returned to the US storefront on May 20, 2025.
+The iOS version returned for European users via the Epic Game Store following its launch in Europe on August 16, 2024, and it will be available in Brazil in July 2025 and in Japan and the United Kingdom, it is planned for launch in 2025 as well.
 The macOS client of both Battle Royale and Save the World, while downloadable, will not be able to be updated as well due to app signing restrictions.
 See Epic Games v.
 Apple.
 The game remained playable if one had already downloaded it.
 On Android, while it is no longer available on Google Play, it remains available via the Samsung Galaxy Store on Samsung Galaxy devices as well as directly from the Epic Games App on all other Android devices.
 Since May 5, 2022, the game can also be played via Xbox Cloud Gaming and GeForce Now on Android, macOS, iOS and iPadOS devices.) and Nintendo Switch.
-The game also launched with the release of the ninth-generation PlayStation 5, Xbox Series X/S and Nintendo Switch 2 consoles.
+The game also launched with the release of the ninth-generation PlayStation 5, Xbox Series X/S, and Nintendo Switch 2 consoles.
 Furthermore, Lego Fortnite, Rocket Racing, Fortnite Festival, and Fortnite Ballistic are available on all platforms.
+Most game modes support cross-platform play between the various supported devices.

+Fortnite has has 41 continuous seasons and 7 "Chapters" in its lifetime as of September 2026 and is in Chapter 7 Season 4.